ZoBoRf/ZILCH-How-to/README.md

 ### To run `ZILCH` `Muddle` is needed

-To run `ZILCH` we need a `Muddle` intepreter or a `Muddle` compiler.
+To run `ZILCH` we need a `Muddle` interpreter or a `Muddle` compiler.
-The problem is there is no running real Muddle on current platforms (Linux, Mac, Windows).
+Unfortunately there is no running real Muddle on *current* platforms (Linux, Mac, Windows).
 A year ago I tried to run `ZILCH` on top of